rmunro/disaster_response_messages/README.md

 # References

-In additional to citing PhD dissertation above, consider citing these papers when relevant to your task:
+In additional to citing the PhD dissertation above, consider citing these papers when relevant to your task.
+They are mostly condensed versions of parts of my dissertation, so they are also quicker places to read first:

 ### Human translation and annotation of data during disaster response efforts: